 In 2016, Pilling et al. (2016) reviewed candidate indicators of effort creep in the WCPO purse seine fishery at the request of the PNA.
-In this paper, we update and summarize information available to SPC as of February 2024, on catch and effort levels and any observed or potential increase in average nominal fishing effort per day and capture effectiveness per set since the introduction of the VDS management framework.
+In this paper, we update and summarize information available to SPC as of February 2025, on catch and effort levels and any observed or potential increase in average nominal fishing effort per day and capture effectiveness per set since the introduction of the VDS management framework.
 The objectives of this paper are to provide managers with information on trends in potential 'proxy' indicators of effort creep in the tropical tuna purse seine fishery (Table 1) that can be considered in the context of achieving the objectives of the VDS.
-These data are complete from 2007/2008 through 2022, with partial data presented for 2023 for specific indicators.
+These data are complete from 2007/2008 through 2023, with partial data presented for 2024 for specific indicators.

 In the 2022 version of this paper we recognised an issue with logbook reported fishing days.
 Specifically, the raised logbook estimates of fishing days have become increasingly biased towards lower estimates of fishing days since around 2010.
 This bias appeared related to increased misreporting of vessel activity codes, particularly the misreporting of what might be previously considered as searching activities as transit activities.
-Unlike transit activity, search activities are considered fishing effort and should contribute to fishing days, as they would under the VDS.
+Unlike transit activity, search activities are considered fishing effort and should contribute to logbook fishing days, as they would under the VDS reporting.
 Fortunately, Vessel Monitoring Systems (VMS) were implemented across the purse fishery in 2008.
 Applying a relatively simple criteria to VMS position and vessel travel speed information, we were able to generate a data set of annual fishing days (incorporating searching and active fishing) that appears more representative, and produced estimates for PNA waters that are more closely aligned with the fishing days reported in the available PNA VDS data.
 We continued with the use of VMS derived fishing days in this paper.

-With the application of the VMS fishing days the number of sets per fishing day (inclusive of searching and setting) is consistently just below 1.0 for PNA waters and shows no longer-term trend since 2008.
-The lack of trend is also observed for non PNA waters, but the data are more variable.
-The lack of trend in daily setting rates was confirmed with observer data.
-Observer data indicates that the percentage of active fishing days (days when sets are made) where more than one set is made has been around 20-25% since 2010 for PNA waters and 5-15% for non PNA waters.
-There is a slight increasing trend since 2010 in the observed days with more than one set.
-Overall the results do not indicate a strong increasing trend in the number of sets per day since the VDS was implemented and that nominal effort creep within the VDS limits has been limited since the VDS was implemented.
-It is worth noting, however, that trends in nominal effort rates may occur at higher resolutions such as for specific flags or EEZs.
-Higher resolution analyses could be considered in future work subject to data confidentiality.
+With the application of the VMS fishing days the number of sets per fishing day (inclusive of searching and setting) is consistently just below 1.0 for PNA waters and shows a very slight declining trend since 2008, contrary to what might be predicted (i.e. increasing trend) under daily effort constraints.
+Sets per day is generally lower and more variable in non PNA waters, with no long-term trend.
+The lack of trend in daily setting rates was confirmed with observer data that only consider days when sets were actually made.
+Observer data indicates that the percentage of active fishing days (days when sets are made) where more than one set is made has varied around 20-25% since 2010 for PNA waters and 5-25% for non PNA waters.
+Overall the results do not indicate an increasing trend in the number of sets per day since the VDS was implemented and therefore that nominal effort creep within the VDS limits has not occurred since the VDS was implemented.

-Trends in effectiveness of purse seine sets were explored primarily by comparing catch rates per set by associated and unassociated (free school) set type and for combined sets types.
-For combined set types catch rates per set for PNA waters in 2022 where similar to 2021 and within the range of variability observed over the last decade.
-However, catch rates per day in PNA waters in 2022 were slightly higher than 2021, although still well below the 2019 peak.
+Trends in the effectiveness of purse seine sets were explored primarily by comparing catch rates per set by associated and unassociated (free school) set type and for combined sets types.
+For combined set types catch rates per set for PNA waters in 2023 where similar to 2021 and 2022, and within the range of variability observed over the last decade.
+Catch rates per day in PNA waters in 2023 were slightly lower than 2022, but within the range observed since 2008.